 Fractures and musculoskeletal injuries can result in chronic, long-term pain if not addressed correctly and quickly.
 Injuries like hip fractures are common among elderly patients.
 AI can play a crucial role in identifying hard-to-see fractures, soft tissue injuries, and dislocations, which will allow specialists and surgeons to define the line of treatment in the future clearly.
 Using unbiased algorithms to review images in case of trauma will ensure that all the injuries are addressed.
 AI also provides a safety net while operating routine follow-ups for hip surgeries such as hip joint replacements.
 AI will help reduce the patient risk, false-negative rate, and medical and legal risk for the radiologists.
 Patients with high-risk can be screened for elevated serum cobalt levels and sent to MRI for evaluation.

 Diagnosis of Neurological Diseases

-AI can assist in early diagnosis of degenerative neurological diseases.
+AI can assist in early diagnosis of degenerative urological diseases.
 While neurological disorders such as amyotrophic lateral sclerosis (ALS) and other similar neurological conditions have no cure, accurate diagnosis can help individuals understand their future outcomes and plan their care accordingly.

 Currently, assessments for quantitative susceptibility mapping (QSM) of the motor cortex and manual segmentation are difficult, necessary, and time-consuming.
 Automating the process with ML will assist in the development of an effective imaging biomarker.
 Algorithms will streamline the process with the help images that indicate suspect results and providing risk ratios that the images contain evidence of PLS or ALS.
 Algorithms can also have a say in automatically populating reports and offsetting workflow burdens on providers.